Open Broadcaster Software Studio, more commonly

-Open Broadcaster Software, more commonly known as OBS, is a video streaming and recording program.
-It's free, open source, and fully cross platform — Mac, Windows and Linux.
-When combined with solid audio and video editing software, it is a very powerful and flexible screencast video production tool.
+known as OBS Studio, or simply OBS, is a video streaming and recording program.
+It's free, open source, and fully cross-platform — Mac,

-In the last tutorial in our series on OBS for screen recording we went through a quick start method to give you a high level overview of how the software works.
+In the last tutorial in our series on OBS for screen recording we went through a quick start method to give you a high-level overview of how the software works.
 Now we're ready to start digging into some more detail, starting with how to configure your video and output settings to suit screen recording.
+Combined with audio, video, and graphics editing software, OBS can a very powerful and flexible part of your screencast video production suite.

 To get started, open the settings panel by clicking the Settings button at the bottom right of the interface: